Phantom Theater

-Phantom Theater was a dark ride located at Kings Island amusement park in Mason, Ohio.
-The ride was manufactured by Morgan Manufacturing and was similar to Disney's Omnimover ride system, with a continuously moving chain of vehicles.
-The attraction took guests through a haunted, abandoned theater and was furnished with sets and characters created by R&R Creative Amusement Designs, Inc. The ride replaced Smurf's Enchanted Voyage (1984-1991), which in turn was a re-skin of the original Enchanted Voyage (1972-1983).
-The ride was re-themed to Scooby-Doo and the Haunted Castle in 2003, and again to Boo Blasters on Boo Hill in 2010.
-The ride system remains in place, albeit with modifications.
+Phantom Theater was a dark ride located at Kings Island in Mason, Ohio, United States.
+Manufactured by Morgan Manufacturing, the ride opened to the public on April 11, 1992.
+Its design incorporated a continuously moving chain of vehicles similar to Disney's Omnimover ride system.
+The attraction was furnished with sets and characters created by R&R Creative Amusement Designs, Inc., and it was themed as a haunted, abandoned theater.

+Phantom Theater replaced Smurf's Enchanted Voyage (1984–1991), which in turn was a re-skin of the original Enchanted Voyage (1972–1983).
+The attraction operated through July 2002 and was overhauled in the offseason by Sally Corporation, reopening as Scooby-Doo and the Haunted Castle in 2003.
+Although differing from the Phantom Theater in theming and with interactive elements, the original ride system remained, even when the Scooby-Doo theming was removed to become Boo Blasters on Boo Hill by 2010.
+In 2025, it was announced that Boo Blasters will be replaced by a new version of the Phantom Theater, titled Phantom Theater: Opening Nightmare.
+Sally Dark Rides, previously involved with the original attraction's two replacements, will be returning to design and construct this revival.

 History

-Taft Broadcasting, interested in finding a way to promote its recently-acquired Hanna-Barbera division, met with Gary Wachs and his father Ralph, both of whom owned Cincinnati's Coney Island and were intent on expanding and moving the park, for a possible merger.
-The business purchased the land in 1969.
+Taft Broadcasting, interested in finding a way to promote its recently acquired Hanna-Barbera division, purchased Cincinnati's Coney Island in 1969 with the intent of expanding and moving the park.
 Construction of Kings Island began in 1970, and the most expensive attraction erected for the park's inaugural year was a dark ride called Enchanted Voyage, which cost approximately $2 million to construct.
 The ride was manufactured by Arrow Development and opened with the park in 1972.

+The Enchanted Voyage (1972-1983)

 Enchanted Voyage was located in a building shaped like a giant TV set, taking guests through several rooms featuring animatronic versions of new and old Hanna-Barbera characters.
 Its theme song was composed by well-known Hanna-Barbera music producer Paul De Korte, and the lyrics were written by William Hanna and former Coney Island executive Dennis Speigel.
 It played throughout the ride, reciting themes from familiar characters such as Fred Flintstone, Scooby-Doo, and Yogi Bear.
 Less common shows such as Wacky Races and The Banana Splits were also alluded to.
 The first room introduced the song while the second room changed to a western accent, the third utilized a Caribbean flavor and the fourth had a "spooky" theme.
 The fifth and final room reverted to the original music with a circus-like ambiance.
 The rides final exit was at the "mouth" of a giant clown as each boat would travel a few feet up an inclined lift hill before splashing down the drop into the water on the other side.